Full Agenda

 Incentives Best Practices: Making the Most of Public Funds

-With growing demand for limited public dollars, incentive programs must be targeted, transparent, and outcomes driven.
-This session will share best practices for designing and administering transportation electrification incentives—right-sizing awards, leveraging private capital, prioritizing equity and high-impact use cases, and tracking performance to refine programs over time.
+States are using a variety of funding sources – including the U.S. State Energy Program, National Electric Vehicle Infrastructure Program, Charging and Fueling Infrastructure Program, and others – to design incentive programs that are targeted, transparent, and outcomes-driven.
+This session will share best practices for designing and administering transportation electrification incentives—right-sizing awards, leveraging private capital, prioritizing high-impact use cases, and tracking performance to refine programs over time.
 State Energy Office staff will gain practical lessons to stretch funds further while accelerating measurable results.

 5:00 PM - 7:00 PM